Applied AI

 • Phase 2: Expand the agent network to cover procurement and production planning, introducing policy-driven actions with strict escalation paths and human-in-the-loop review for high-impact decisions.

 • Phase 3: Harden resilience with distributed state management, cross-system reconciliation, and automated scenario testing.
-Introduce more sophisticated risk management capabilities and drift-aware retraining.
+Introduce drift-aware retraining and more sophisticated risk controls.

-For enterprises undertaking technical due diligence and modernization initiatives, focus on the following areas to ensure a sound architecture and sustainable ROI:
+For enterprises undertaking technical due diligence and modernization initiatives, focus on the following areas to ensure a solid architecture and sustainable ROI:

-• Architecture review that validates the boundaries between data, model logic, and policy enforcement.
-Ensure separations of concern with explicit interfaces and contracts.
+• Architecture validation that separates data, model logic, and policy enforcement with explicit interfaces and contracts.

 • Data lineage and quality assessment ensuring data used by agents is trustworthy, timely, and compliant with privacy policies.